gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-glyphs.md

 Title: WebGL Text - Using a Glyph Texture
 Description: How to display text using a texture full of glyphs
-TOC: WebGL Text - Using a Glyph Texture
+TOC: Text - Using a Glyph Texture

 This post is a continuation of many articles about WebGL.
 The last one